 The park was built in 1904 for Michael and Timothy Riordan's families.
 The Mansion features rustic exterior log-slab siding, volcanic stone arches and hand-split wooden shingles.
 The Park offers lecture events and daily tours of the Mansion. azstateparks.com/riordan-mansion/

 9. Tonto Natural Bridge State Park - Payson, AZ

-Tucked away in a tiny valley surrounded by a forest of pine trees, Tonto Natural Bridge State Park has been in the making for thousands of years.
+Tucked away in a tiny valley in Payson, Ariz., surrounded by a forest of pine trees, Tonto Natural Bridge State Park has been in the making for thousands of years.
 It is believed to be the largest natural travertine bridge in the world.
 The bridge stands 183 feet high over a 400-foot long tunnel that measures 150 feet at its widest point.